tesaguri/oauth1-request-rs/oauth-credentials/README.md

 ## Stability

-The goal of `oauth-credentials` is to provide a stable foundation for OAuth implementations.
+The goal of `oauth-credentials` is to provide a stable and interoperable foundation for OAuth implementations.

-The crate is still unstable in the sense of Semantic Versioning.
-However, we are not planning to make any breaking change and are going to publish the API as it is as version 1.0.0 using the [semver trick] unless we find a flaw in the API significant enough to justify a breaking change.
+However, the crate is still unstable in the sense of Semantic Versioning.
+But we are not planning to make any breaking change and are going to publish the API as it is as version 1.0.0 using the [semver trick] unless we find a flaw in the API significant enough to justify a breaking change.